 Conditions of entry

-Applicants eligible for the fellowship are writers from all genres under 35 (born after 1983 – from 1 January 1984 onwards) from CEI Member States, which are not part of the European Union (Albania, Belarus, Bosnia and Herzegovina, Macedonia, Moldova, Montenegro, Serbia and Ukraine).
+Applicants eligible for the fellowship are writers from all genres under 35 (born after 1984 – from 1 January 1985 onwards) from CEI Member States, which are not part of the European Union (Albania, Belarus, Bosnia and Herzegovina, North Macedonia, Moldova, Montenegro, Serbia and Ukraine).

-The deadline for applications is 30 April 2018.
-Applications must be received in a sealed envelope by regular mail.
-The committee will consider entries postmarked on or before 30 April 2018.
+The deadline for applications is 30 April 2019.
+Applications must be received in a pdf file by e-mail.
+The committee will consider entries sent on or before 30 April 2019.

 The application must include the following obligatory enclosures:

 - A filled in registration form (find attached).

 - A biography of the applicant in English (max.
 1800 characters without spaces).

 - Copy of a valid ID or passport with the visible date and place of birth, and the citizenship of the applicant.